Before Starting School

 What if I’m late to pick up my child?

 If you have an emergency whereby you are unable to collect your child at the end of the day you must contact the office staff immediately.
-If a child is not collected at 3.00 p.m. we will check for any information about changes to the normal collection routines.
+If a child is not collected at 3.15 p.m. we will check for any information about changes to the normal collection routines.
 If no information is available, we will attempt to contact parents/carers at home/work/mobile phones.
-At 3.15 p.m. if your child remains uncollected they will be placed into the late room and a charge of £10 will be made.
+At 3.25 p.m. if your child remains uncollected they will be placed into the late room and a charge of £10 will be made.
+On the first occasion of lateness, no charge will be made.
 You will be asked to sign and give a reason for your late collection when you arrive to pick up your child.
-If by 6pm it has not been possible to make contact with any parent, relative or emergency contact and there is no indication of why the child has not been picked up, it will be necessary to contact Social Services.

 What if my child cannot attend school?

 If your child is unable to attend school for any reason please phone the school office by 9am on 020 8422 4503 to let us know.
 Please give your child’s name, class and the reason for his/her absence.
 If you do not contact us, we will phone you to enquire about your child’s absence.
 If you know in advance that your child is going to be absent (e.g. hospital appointment) please let us know.
 You may be asked to put this in writing, especially if the absence is for more than a day.

 What if I need to pick up my child early?